Freedom in the World

 Political Rights (1 = best, 7 = worst)

-For years, Puerto Ricans have been nearly equally divided between those who favor the continuation of commonwealth status and those who favor full U.S. statehood.
-Commonwealth supporters argue that the special status allows the island to maintain its separate culture and an exemption from federal income taxes, but advocates of statehood seek presidential voting rights and full representation in Congress.
-A third option, independence, has little popular support; the Independence Party (PIP) candidate for governor, Edwin Irizarry Mora, received just 2 percent of the popular vote in 2008.
+For years, Puerto Ricans have been nearly equally divided between those who support the continuation of commonwealth status and those who favor full U.S. statehood.
+Commonwealth supporters argue that the special status allows the island to maintain its separate culture and an exemption from federal income taxes, while advocates of statehood seek presidential voting rights and full representation in Congress.
+A third option, independence, has little popular support; the Independence Party (PIP) candidate for governor received just 2 percent of the popular vote in 2008.
+While many Puerto Ricans have looked to the new American president, Barack Obama, to resolve the island’s status, no initiatives emerged from the administration during its first year.

-Laws granting equal rights for women in education, at the workplace, and in other aspects of society have been adopted.
-Women’s rights organizations, however, claim that women are still subject to widespread discrimination.
+Women enjoy equal rights under the law in education, at the workplace, and in other aspects of society.
+However, women’s rights organizations maintain that women are still subject to widespread discrimination.